codetaylor/pyrotech-1.12/docs/commands.md

 ### /ptlang

-Display the lang key (unlocalized name) of a held item.
+Display the lang key (unlocalized name) of a held item and copy it to the clipboard.